henrikstengaard/HstDOS/readme.md

 shadowBackgroundColor=0
 shadowTextColor=8
 ```

+Description of settings:
+- backText: Set text shown as first menu entry in submenus to nagivate back.
+- onlyExecutableFiles: If set to 1, HstDOS will only show executeable files: .EXE, .COM, .BAT.
+- titleBackgroundColor: Set background color of the title.
+- titleTextColor: Set text color of the title.
+- menuBackgroundColor: Set background color of the menu entries.
+- menuTextColor: Set text color of the menu entries.
+- selectedBackgroundColor: Set background color of the selected menu entry.
+- selectedTextColor: Set text color of the selected menu entry.
+- shadowBackgroundColor: Set background color of the shadow shown below the title and in the bottom of the screen.
+- shadowTextColor: Set text color of the shadow shown below the title and in the bottom of the screen.

 HstDOS can use any of the following 16 colors for either the text color or the background color.